 The following discussion is divided into Areas of Interest that will be evaluated during Phase 1 of the Remedial Investigation.
 However, due to Site Operations needs two borings and monitoring wells planned for the Phase I investigation were installed in November 2011.
-One boring and monitoring well were installed approximately 70 ft east of the Fleet Transportation building in the area of a proposed UST installation (Area of Interest 1).
+One boring and monitoring well were installed approximately 70 ft east of the Fleet Transportation building in the area of a proposed UST installation (MW-202, Area of Interest 1).
 A boring and a shallow monitoring well were required to evaluate subsurface conditions related to excavation and water quality for dewatering discharge permitting.
-Also, a boring and shallow monitoring well were installed as regulator station (Area of Interest 3).
-The area is targeted for construction in early 2012 and the boring and the monitoring well were installed to assure that the area was delineated prior to construction.
+Also, a boring and shallow monitoring well were installed at the location of a planned gas regulator station (MW-201, Area of Interest 3).
+The area is targeted for construction in 2012 and the boring and the monitoring well were installed to assure that the area was delineated prior to construction.